Have you ever watched Idiocracy?

-The movie was meant to be a comic fiction about a future in which humanity had slowly gone down the slope, making the general population incredibly dumb, because it relied on technology advances for about 500 years.
+The movie was meant to be a comic fiction about a future in which humanity has slowly gone down the slope, making the general population incredibly dumb, because it relied on technology advances for about 500 years.

 What scares me, is that sometimes I feel like we are headed that way.
 We’re only in 2019, just 13 years after Idiocracy was released, and sometimes, I see signs of this dangerous drop into general dumbness.

 To me, the government’s job (aside from spending countless hours in meetings, discussing pointlessly) is to make sure that I can go to a decent hospital and be taken care of if I have any kind of health issue.
 That young people receive proper education.
 That elders keep aging in dignity.
 That highways, roads and public infrastructures stay safe to use… You know, that kind of things.

 But I recently learnt that we, as a society, apparently need reminders of very basic facts.
 Right now, in Québec, the government is paying our good tax money to have ads played on tv, about how it is important to drink water.

 You think I am joking, right?
 Nope!
 They even have a website (you know, just in case the tv ad would have tickled your curiosity regarding said mysterious water drinking) and you can check it out here.

 So, since I care about you Lovelies, and I consider myself to be reasonably street-smart, I decided to make a list of reminders for you all.
 I am considering forwarding the link to Québec’s Prime Minister, as my humble contribution to the nation.
 Who knows?
 I might get a street named after me for the favor!